 Who should use life insurance?
 In short, anyone who has responsibilities should have life insurance.
-For example, if you are thinking of having children, or already have one on the way, then you should strongly consider life insurance.
+For example, if you are thinking of having children or already have one on the way, you should strongly consider life insurance.
 If the unthinkable happens, would you want your children to miss the opportunity of a proper education because they are unable to afford it?

+Anyone with a mortgage or loan should also consider coverage.
+Is your wife or partner able to maintain contributions if something were to happen?
+How would you feel if the family home was forcibly sold?
 Finally, if you are the owner or a senior manager of a company, what will happen if you were not around?
 Could your company continue without you?
 You might need to consider any transition or “wrapping up” costs in your life insurance estimate, on top of what your family needs to continue their standard of living.
-Even closing down a company immediately can cost a significant amount of money
+Even closing down a company immediately can cost a significant amount of money.

 Our advice is to check the wording of your contract and accept only written, not verbal, advice from your life insurance company.
 You may be paying your premiums for nothing.
-Luckily life insurance built for traveling expatriates is available.
+Luckily life insurance built for travelling expatriates is available.